SmallSatGasTeam/GASBUS/README.md

 - [x] Document the usage of plugins and tasks
 - [ ] Revamp function comments and statements comments
+- [ ] README.md files in other directories
+- [ ] Add known issues to GitHub
+- [ ] Start wiki entries on GitHub
+- [ ] Describe naming conventions of tasks and plugins

 Task Manager

 - [ ] Set up the functionality for time sensitivity
+- [x] Import active tasks on startup from database

 Task

 - [ ] Set start and end times for task run
+- [x] Add field shouldImportOnStartup for if the task should be imported if still active in the database on startup
+- [ ] Redo visual functions for tasks

 Plugin

 - [ ] Add timeSensitivityPassed() to structure
+- [ ] Add test functionality to run on initial import
+- [ ] Redo visual functions for plugins

+DiscoverPlugins

+- [ ] Run the test function on each new plugin

 Log

 - [ ] Create functions for Log.newWarningLog(), Log.newInfoLog(), Log.newDebugLog()
+- [ ] Set specific log levels for warning, info, and debug